-- 14. References will, whenever possible, be taken up on short-listed candidates prior to interview unless indicated on the application form. - 15.
-All offers of employment will be subject to the receipt of a minimum of two written satisfactory references, one of which must be from the applicant's current or most recent employer. - 16.
-Where there is no current employer, verification of the most recent period of employment and reasons for leaving should be obtained. - 17.
-If the current/most recent employment does/did not involve work with children, but that candidate has worked with children in the past, then the second referee should be from the employer with whom the applicant most recently worked with children. - 18.
-Neither referee should be a relative or someone known to the applicant solely as a friend, but may be acceptable if they are also their most recent employer providing another independent reference is available. - 19.
-Candidates who are already engaged by the school as employees or self-employed contractors should ask their line manager or a colleague to be a referee.
-It is not necessary for the reference to come from the Head in this instance, as the Head will already have all the information required for safer recruitment purposes. - 20.
-Where the applicant has not previously worked with children, references must be obtained from the two most recent employers.
-If this is a candidate's first or second post, then suitable alternative references should be obtained (e.g. School, College Heads/Principals). - 21.
-The School recognises that not all employers will provide substantive references and may choose only to confirm that an applicant worked for them for a stated period.
+- 15. References will, whenever possible, be taken up on short-listed candidates prior to interview unless indicated on the application form. - 16.
+All offers of employment will be subject to the receipt of a minimum of two written satisfactory references, one of which must be from the applicant's current or most recent employer. - 17.
+Where there is no current employer, verification of the most recent period of employment and reasons for leaving should be obtained.
+In the case of self-employed musicians, in addition to those references named on the Application Form, the Human Resources team may seek relevant references within the music industry as well as conducting extensive online searches. - 18.
+If the current/most recent employment does/did not involve work with children, but that candidate has worked with children in the past, then the second referee should be from the employer with whom the applicant most recently worked with children.

+19. Neither referee should be a relative or someone known to the applicant solely as a friend, but may be acceptable if they are also their most recent employer providing another independent reference is available.

+20. Candidates who are already engaged by the school as employees or self-employed contractors should ask their line manager or a colleague to be a referee.
+It is not necessary for the reference to come from the Head in this instance, as the Head will already have all the information required for safer recruitment purposes.

+21. Where the applicant has not previously worked with children, references must be obtained from the two most recent employers.
+If this is a candidate's first or second post, then suitable alternative references should be obtained (e.g. School, College Heads/Principals).

+22. The School recognises that not all employers will provide substantive references and may choose only to confirm that an applicant worked for them for a stated period.
 No inference should be drawn from this by the School, however additional references from previous employers should be sought wherever possible.
-(See Appendix 1, Clause 4 (d)) - 22.
-All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they are aware of any reason or have any concern that the applicant may not be suitable to work with children.
+(See Appendix 1, Clause 4 (d))

+23. All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they are aware of any reason or have any concern that the applicant may not be suitable to work with children.
 All referees will be sent a copy of the job description and person specification for the role which the applicant has applied for.
-If the referee is a current or previous employer, they will be asked to confirm the following: - The applicant's dates of employment, salary, job title/duties, reason for leaving, performance and disciplinary record'
+If the referee is a current or previous employer, they will be asked to confirm the following: